Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/LECA/The_LECA_Resurrection_Operative_Protocol.md

   — simplest arrest
   — no ethics approval required
   — no animal facility required
-  — any molecular biology lab with
+  — any BSL-1 molecular biology lab
-    yeast experience can run this today
+    can run this today
   — confirms: LECA attractor accessible
     from fungal developmental program
+  — formally defines: the universal
+    structural invariant base state
+  — activates: all four levels of
+    claim in Section 0.6

 Priority 2: Arm B (Mammalian)
-  — most established cell biology
   — confirms: LECA attractor accessible
     from animal developmental program
-  — requires animal facility or
+  — requires animal facility
-    established embryo culture protocol

 Priority 3: Arm C (Plant)
   — confirms: LECA attractor accessible
     from plant developmental program
   — cross-kingdom convergence
-    (Arms A + B + C together) is the definitive proof
+    (Arms A+B+C) is the definitive
+    experimental proof of the invariant

-Running all three arms simultaneously is the full cross-kingdom convergence experiment (Pre-registration Prediction 2).
+Running all three simultaneously is the full cross-kingdom convergence experiment (Pre-registration Prediction 2).
-Running Arm A alone confirms Prediction 1.
+Running Arm A alone confirms Prediction 1 and formally defines the invariant.
-Running all three confirms Predictions 1–3.
+Running all three confirms Predictions 1–3 and validates the invariant experimentally across maximum phylogenetic distance.
 ```

 ---